Burmese–Siamese War (1765–1767): Impact on geopolitics

 Perhaps the most important legacy of the war was the reemergence of Siam as a major military power in mainland Southeast Asia.
 The war replaced the ancien régime of Ayutthaya and brought in a new energetic dynasty.
-In the following years, the new Siamese leadership would go on to challenge the Burmese in Tenasserim, Laotian states, Lan Na and Kengtung, and redress Siam's "historical military inferiority to Burma".
-A resurgent Siam assembled a defensive empire, swallowing Burmese vassals/tributaries in Lan Na, the Lao states, and parts of the Shan States by the turn of the 19th century.
+Despite the Burmese kingdom remaining a periodical threat to Siam's survival for several more decades, the new Siamese leadership rallied the kingdom and challenged the Burmese over new and untested territories, redressing Siam's "historical military inferiority to Burma".
+A resurgent Siam assembled a defensive empire by swallowing Burmese vassals/tributaries in Lan Na, the Lao states, and parts of the Shan States by the turn of the 19th century.